MayuriN2024/Job_Board/README.md

-# CareerOrbit AI
+# JobBoard

-CareerOrbit AI is a modern, production-level career platform designed for Job Seekers and Recruiters.
+JobBoard is a modern, production-level career platform designed for Job Seekers and Recruiters.
 It features AI-inspired job matching, application tracking, and comprehensive recruiter management.

 ## Tech Stack